 The town of Tobermory – built as a fishing port in 1788 – accounts for one third of Mull’s population ©Alamy

 Revel in the festive shops, illuminated streets and charming harbour of a small island town in the Inner Hebrides before taking a walk to the sandy shores of Calgary Bay.
-Map and route.

 Hidden within Abernethy Forest in the lowlands of the Cairngorms National Park is Loch Garten ©Alamy

 Take a walk on the banks of Loch Garten – one of Scotland’s most beautiful nature reserves – in search of ancient trees, tottering wood-ant nests, grazing deer and soaring ospreys.
-Map and Route.

 A walker takes in the fascinating frozen landscape of Grey’s Mare Tail waterfall in winter ©Getty

 Walk high into the Scottish hills and explore a valley that becomes a snow-clad wonderland in winter, complete with an frozen waterfall cleaving through its middle.
-Map and route.

 Ramble along the clifftops of St Abb’s Head, Berwickshire ©Getty

 Enjoy a four-mile walk on the coastal cliffs of southern Scotland, spotting thousands of nesting seabirds, splashes of pink thrift and maybe even otters.
-Map and route.

 Hiker beneath Ben Nevis, Scotland ©Jake Graham

 Climb to the crest of the Highlands with the 11-mile hike to the summit of Ben Nevis.
-Map and route.

 Suilven, Scotland ©Alamy

 Steep, wild and remote, this Scottish giant is one of Britain’s most striking peaks – reaching its summit is difficult, but with spectacular views stretching out across the Highlands, it’s well worth the climb.
-Map and route.

 Glen Sligachan on a moody day ©Getty

 This rugged wilderness trail in Scotland guides intrepid walkers into the nucleus of the Cuillin Mountains, past gushing burns and striding ridges to a dramatic, sea-kissed bay.
-Map and route.

 Birds of Aberfeldy – The gorge was once known as the Den of Moness ©Getty

 Experience a jaw-dropping gorge path that inspired Scotland’s national bard, ending the walk with a pub dinner at a local inn.
-Route and map.

 Looking north across Loch Scridain to the towering basalt terraces of the Ardmeanach Peninsula.
 Encased at the foot of the 170m-high cliffs is the Fossil Tree ©Alamy

 Take a hike on Scotland’s Isle of Mull and discover towering cliffs, wild waters and the fossilised remains of a 50-million-year-old tree.
-Route and map.

-Ben More, Scotland ©Getty
+Ben More, Isle of Mull, Scotland ©Getty

 Hike to the summit of this Hebridean giant and gaze out over island-strewn sea lochs and beach-straddled peninsulas – a fitting reward for conquering one of Scotland’s finest peaks.
-Map and route.